DNA: History

+By 1951, Alec Todd and collaborators at the University of Cambridge had determined by biochemical methods how the backbone of DNA is structured via the successive linking of carbon atoms 3 and 5 of the sugar to phosphates.
+This would help to corroborate Watson and Crick's later X-ray structural work.
+Todd would later be awarded the 1957 Nobel Prize in Chemistry for this and other discoveries related to DNA.

+Late in 1951, Francis Crick started working with James Watson at the Cavendish Laboratory within the University of Cambridge.
+DNA's role in heredity was confirmed in 1952 when Alfred Hershey and Martha Chase in the Hershey–Chase experiment showed that DNA is the genetic material of the enterobacteria phage T2.

 In May 1952, Raymond Gosling, a graduate student working under the supervision of Rosalind Franklin, took an X-ray diffraction image, labeled as "Photo 51", at high hydration levels of DNA.
 This photo was given to Watson and Crick by Maurice Wilkins and was critical to their obtaining the correct structure of DNA.
 Franklin told Crick and Watson that the backbones had to be on the outside.
 Before then, Linus Pauling, and Watson and Crick, had erroneous models with the chains inside and the bases pointing outwards.
-Franklin's identification of the space group for DNA crystals revealed to Crick that the two DNA strands were antiparallel.
+Franklin's identification of the space group for DNA crystals proved her correct.
 In February 1953, Linus Pauling and Robert Corey proposed a model for nucleic acids containing three intertwined chains, with the phosphates near the axis, and the bases on the outside.
 Watson and Crick completed their model, which is now accepted as the first correct model of the double helix of DNA.
-On 28 February 1953 Crick interrupted patrons' lunchtime at The Eagle pub in Cambridge to announce that he and Watson had "discovered the secret of life".
+On 28 February 1953 Crick interrupted patrons' lunchtime at The Eagle pub in Cambridge, England to announce that he and Watson had "discovered the secret of life".

 The 25 April 1953 issue of the journal Nature published a series of five articles giving the Watson and Crick double-helix structure DNA and evidence supporting it.
 The structure was reported in a letter titled "MOLECULAR STRUCTURE OF NUCLEIC ACIDS A Structure for Deoxyribose Nucleic Acid, in which they said, "It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material."
 This letter was followed by a letter from Franklin and Gosling, which was the first publication of their own X-ray diffraction data and of their original analysis method.
 Then followed a letter by Wilkins and two of his colleagues, which contained an analysis of in vivo B-DNA X-ray patterns, and which supported the presence in vivo of the Watson and Crick structure.